awsdocs/amazon-transcribe-developer-guide/doc_source/data-encryption.md

 ## Key management<a name="key-management"></a>

 Amazon Transcribe works with KMS keys to provide enhanced encryption for your data\.
-Amazon S3 already enables you to encrypt your input media when creating a transcription job\.
-Integration with AWS KMS enables you to encrypt the output from a [https://docs.aws.amazon.com/transcribe/latest/APIReference/API_StartTranscriptionJob.html](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_StartTranscriptionJob.html) request\.
+With Amazon S3, you can encrypt your input media when creating a transcription job\.
+Integration with AWS KMS allows encryption of the output from a [https://docs.aws.amazon.com/transcribe/latest/APIReference/API_StartTranscriptionJob.html](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_StartTranscriptionJob.html) request\.

 If you don't specify a KMS key, the output of the transcription job is encrypted with the default Amazon S3 key \(SSE\-S3\)\.

-For more information on AWS KMS, see the *[AWS Key Management Service Developer Guide](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html)*\.
+For more information on AWS KMS, see the [https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html)\.

 ### Key management using the AWS Management Console<a name="kms-console"></a>

-To encrypt the output of your transcription job, you can choose between using a KMS key for the AWS account that is making the request, or you can use a KMS key from another AWS account\.
+To encrypt the output of your transcription job, you can choose between using a KMS key for the AWS account that is making the request, or a KMS key from another AWS account\.

 If you don't specify a KMS key, the output of the transcription job is encrypted with the default Amazon S3 key \(SSE\-S3\)\.

 **To enable output encryption:**

 1. Under **Output data** choose **Encryption**\.
-![\[Screenshot of enabled encryption toggle and KMS key ID drop-down menu.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/output-encryption.png)![\[Screenshot of enabled encryption toggle and KMS key ID drop-down menu.\]](http://docs.aws.amazon.com/transcribe/latest/dg/)
+![\[Screenshot of enabled encryption toggle and KMS key ID dropdown menu.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/output-encryption.png)![\[Screenshot of enabled encryption toggle and KMS key ID dropdown menu.\]](http://docs.aws.amazon.com/transcribe/latest/dg/)

 1. Choose whether the KMS key is from the AWS account you're currently using or from a different AWS account\.
 If you want to use a key from the current AWS account, choose the key from **KMS key ID**\.
-If you're using a key from a different AWS account, you need to enter the key's ARN\.
+If you're using a key from a different AWS account, you must enter the key's ARN\.
 To use a key from a different AWS account, the caller must have `kms:Encrypt` permissions for the KMS key\.
 Refer to [Creating a key policy ](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-overview.html) for more information\.

 ### Key management using the API<a name="kms-api"></a>